HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Install the application dependencies with the `yarn install --frozen-lockfile` command.
 - The application should be started using the `yarn start` command (when the container is started).

 Test if your Docker image works by running a container based on your image.
+You may choose the Docker image name but it might be a good idea to pick `webapp`.
 You should be able to access the application on port 3000 on both endpoints above.
 You can use the `curl` command to test this.

 ## 1.4 Create a Docker Compose file